Depression does not only affect adults. Children and young people can get depressed too.

 - have thoughts about suicide or self-harming

-- actually self-harm, for example, cutting their skin or taking on overdose
+- actually self-harm, for example, cutting their skin or taking an overdose

 Some children have problems with anxiety as well as depression.
 Some also have physical symptoms, such as headaches and stomach aches.

-Problems at school can be a sign of depression in children and teenagers and so can problem behaviour, especially in boys.
+Problems at school can be a sign of depression in children and young people and so can problem behaviour.

 Older children who are depressed may misuse drugs or alcohol.